Pure Comparative Negligence Calculator

 Based on your inputs, the calculator provides:

-- Economic Damages — Dollar amount based on current market rates
+- Fault-Based Reduction — Dollar amount based on current market rates

-- Total Estimated Damages — Dollar amount based on current market rates
+- Estimated Recoverable Damages — Dollar amount based on current market rates

 All calculations incorporate location-specific cost adjustments when a ZIP code is provided, using data from industry databases updated for 2026.